skar45/Project-3/README.md

 npm start
 ```

-Your app should now be running on <http://localhost:3000>.
+Your app should now be running on.
 The Express server should intercept any AJAX requests from the client.

-## Deployment (Heroku)

-To deploy, simply add and commit your changes, and push to Heroku.
-As is, the NPM scripts should take care of the rest.
+## You may need to add Redux dev tool for the browser